snowdj/vernonking.org/pages/cv.md

 3. Emma Grace (4)
 4. Seth Christopher (1)

-Our three eldest were adopted into the family in 2011.
+Some of our children were adopted in 2011.

 ## Education